EzgiKorkmaz/ezgikorkmaz.github.io/index.md

 </head>

 I am a machine learning researcher and a PhD candidate in artificial intelligence and machine learning.
-I hold a Masters of Science degree in Electrical Engineering and Information Technology from Karlsruhe Institute of Technology.
 I wrote my MSc thesis at University of California, Berkeley.
 Recently, I have been at DeepMind.
 My research focus is robustness and generalization in machine learning.